zacharytamas/often-app/README.md

-# Polymer App Toolbox - Drawer Template

-This template is a starting point for building apps using a drawer-based layout.
-The layout is provided by `app-layout` elements.
+# Often - Progressive Web App Version

+This app is a habit building and tracking web app built with Firebase and Polymer.
+The goal is to build a web app that is as progressive as possible, even passing for a native app when advanced features such as Service Workers are available.

+I'm building this primarily for myself but it will be publicly usable as a demonstration for others.
+If it were to get crazy popular I'll have to figure out what I'd do. :)

-This template, along with the `polymer-cli` toolchain, also demonstrates use of the "PRPL pattern" This pattern allows fast first delivery and interaction with the content at the initial route requested by the user, along with fast subsequent navigation by pre-caching the remaining components required by the app and progressively loading them on-demand as the user navigates through the app.
+For performance, I try to stick to the "PRPL pattern".
+This pattern allows fast first delivery and interaction with the content at the initial route requested by the user, along with fast subsequent navigation by pre-caching the remaining components required by the app and progressively loading them on-demand as the user navigates through the app.

 The PRPL pattern, in a nutshell: